Get Instant Access

 Executive Champion

-• An executive who is committed to DEI and can be a diversity champion to help ensure DEI is taken seriously.
+• An executive who is committed to DEI and acts as a champion to ensure DEI is prioritized across the organization.

 • Champions the project.